Filling of closed Surfaces: Introduction

-From another point of view one can think the union of the curves in $X$ as a connected graph on the surface which we denote by $G_X(F_g)$.
-This is in fact a so called fat graph, with all vertices of valence 4.
-We show: \begin{theorem} Suppose $F_g$ is the closed surface of genus $g$ and $X, Y\in \mathcal{P}_n(F_g)$ are two fillings of $F_g$.
-Then they are in the same $\text{Mod}(F_g)$-orbit if and only if $G_X(F_g)$ and $G_Y(F_g)$ are isomorphic. \end{theorem}
+From another point of view, we can think the union of the curves in $X$ as a connected graph on the surface which we denote by $G_X(F_g)$.
+This is a so-called \emph{fat graph} (also called a \emph{ribbon graph}, see Section 2.2 in~\cite{BE}), with all vertices of valence 4.
+It is a fact that: \begin{theorem} If $F_g$ is the closed oriented surface of genus $g$ and $X, Y\in \mathcal{P}_n(F_g)$ are two fillings of $F_g$, then they are in the same $\text{Mod}(F_g)$-orbit if and only if $G_X(F_g)$ and $G_Y(F_g)$ are isomorphic. \end{theorem}

-In~\cite{TS}, it has been shown that for all $g>2$, there exist minimal filling pairs on the closed surface $F_g$ of genus $g$.
-Moreover, there is no minimal filling pair on $F_2$.
-In this situation we have the following question.
+It follows from the Euler's equation that if $(\alpha, \beta)$ is a minimal filling of $F_g$, then $i(\alpha, \beta)=2g-1$.
+In~\cite{TS} (see Theorem 1.1), the authors have shown that for all $g\neq 2$, there exist minimal filling pairs of $F_g$ and for $g=2$, if $(\alpha, \beta)$ is a filling pair of $F_2$, then $i(\alpha, \beta)\geq 4$ (see Theorem 2.17 in~\cite{TS}).
+Therefore, there is no minimal filling pair of $F_2$.
+In this situation, we have the following question.

-\textbf{Question}.
-What is the minimum number of curves in a minimal filling of $F_2$?
+\begin{question} What is the minimum number of curves in a minimal filling of $F_2$? \end{question}

 The theorem stated below answers the question.
-Moreover, it says that there exists unique mapping class group orbit of such fillings of $F_2$. \begin{theorem} \begin{enumerate} \item There exists a unique $\text{Mod}(F_2)$-orbit of triple $\{\alpha, \beta, \gamma\}$ of curves filling $F_2$ minimally. \item There exists a unique $\text{Mod}(F_2)$-orbit of quadruple $\{\alpha_i: i=1,\dots ,4\}$ filling $F_2$ minimally. \end{enumerate} \end{theorem} Now, we study filling pairs on $F_g$.
+Moreover, it says that there exists a unique mapping class group orbit of such fillings of $F_2$. \begin{theorem} \begin{enumerate} \item There exists a unique $\text{Mod}(F_2)$-orbit of triple $\{\alpha, \beta, \gamma\}$ of curves filling $F_2$ minimally. \item There exists a unique $\text{Mod}(F_2)$-orbit of quadruple $\{\alpha_i: i=1,\dots ,4\}$ filling $F_2$ minimally. \end{enumerate} \end{theorem} Now, we study filling pairs of $F_g$, $g\geq 2$.
 Let $(\alpha, \beta)$ be a filling pair of $F_g$.
 The number of disjoint topological discs in the complement $F_g\setminus (\alpha \cup \beta)$ is denoted by $K_g(\alpha,\beta)$.
-We define It has been proved in~\cite{TS} that $K(F_g)=1$ if $g\geq 3$ and there exists no minimal filling pair of $F_2$, i.e., $K(F_2)\geq 2.$ In ~\cite{TS},~\cite{FM}, it has been shown that there exists a filling pair $(\alpha, \beta)$ such that the complement is a union of four pair wise disjoint topological discs which implies $K(F_2)\leq 4.$ Hence, combining the inequalities we have followed $2\leq K(F_2)\leq 4.$ We prove the following theorem which gives the exact value of $K(F_2)$. \begin{theorem} There exists a filling pair $(\alpha, \beta)$ of $F_2$ such that the complement have two components which follows that $K(F_2)=2.$ \end{theorem} Let $k$ be a positive integer.
-We have the following question:
+We define In~\cite{TS}, Aougab has shown that $K(F_g)=1$ if $g\geq 3$ and there exists no minimal filling pair of $F_2$, i.e., $K(F_2)\geq 2.$ In ~\cite{TS} (Lemma 2.5),~\cite{FM} (Section 1.3.2), the authors have shown that there exists a filling pair $(\alpha, \beta)$ such that the complement is a union of four pairwise disjoint topological discs which implies $K(F_2)\leq 4.$ Hence, combining the inequalities, we have followed $2\leq K(F_2)\leq 4.$ We prove the following theorem which gives the exact value of $K(F_2)$.